U.S. Clinical Trial

 The Informed Consent Form (ICF) contains information about the trial including its goals, duration, benefits, risks, tests and procedures.

 Receive trial health assessments such as physical assessments, medical history, and demographic information to confirm if you qualify for the trial.
-This will include a joint biopsy (a needle is used to collect a sample of synovial fluid and tissue).

 Trial Treatment Period & Trial Health Assessments